TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 Some examples for feature toggles in the TYPO3 Core:

 - `redirects.hitCount`: Enables hit statistics in the redirects backend module
-- `TypoScript.strictSyntax`: If on, TypoScript is parsed in strict syntax modes.
+- `typoScript.strictSyntax`: If on, TypoScript is parsed in strict syntax modes.
   Enabling this feature means old condition syntax (which is deprecated) will trigger deprecation messages.